Education for Democratic Citizenship

 The Conference of European Churches supports education that encourages open and democratic perspectives on European society.
 Education is a core means for promoting values of peace and reconciliation, intercultural dialogue, and democratic participation in European society.

 In this area, CEC monitors and contributes to the work of the European Institutions.
 We are also in the process of co-organising a pilot project for teachers in church-related kindergartens in several European countries.
 The project will focus on developing intercultural and interreligious competences.

-For more information on our work in this area, please email Rev. Richard Fischer.
+For more information about our work in this area, please contact Rev. Sören Lenz.

 “Education should enable us to respect and live with difference, work towards common objectives, adapt to global change, confront religious violence, and respect dignity”: this was the strong message by participants to the panel on “education, awareness-raising on religion and beliefs, as well as dialogue and cooperation among and with religious and non-religious representatives”.